 - Assault and other injuries resulting from negligent security

-A knowledgeable premises liability attorney from Collin County could speak to medical professionals to collect documentation of your injuries which could help you recover compensation from the responsible party.
+A knowledgeable landowner negligence attorney from Collin County could speak to medical professionals to collect documentation of your injuries which could help you recover compensation from the responsible party.

 Landowners owe certain duties to those who visit their property.
 These duties of care depend largely upon the visitor’s status on the land.
 This status could change, depending upon the circumstances.
 In the state of Texas, there are three categories for visitors and they include invitees, licensees, and trespassers.

 Invitees are individuals those who the landowner invites onto their land.
 Customers in a store are business invitees, and the property owner must warn them of known defects or hazards.
 Owners must also routinely inspect the property for unknown dangers.

 Licensees are individuals who are allowed on the property only with the property owner’s consent.
 The property owner must warn the licensee of any known dangers on the premises that may be unknown to them.

 Trespassers are individuals who are present on the property owner’s land without permission.
 Although a landowner has a duty to prevent or warn visitors of hazards, the landowner does not need to maintain their land in a reasonable condition for the trespasser’s benefit.
 Moreover, the landowner has no affirmative obligation to let the trespasser know of dangerous conditions or areas on the property.

 How are Damages Recovered in Premises Liability Cases?

 In a premises liability case, the injured individual has the burden of proving fault.
 This means that they must prove the landowner’s actions or lack thereof was negligent, and the negligence is the direct cause of any injuries or damage.
 If the injured individual could successfully prove both, they may be able to recover monetary compensation.